-Attached, you will find the FY21 annual report for the Southeastern Massachusetts Educational Collaborative (SMEC), covering the period of July 1, 2020 to June 30, 2021.
+Attached, you will find the FY22 annual report for the Southeastern Massachusetts Educational Collaborative (SMEC), covering the period of July 1, 2021 to June 30, 2022.
 This report contains all of the regulatory reporting requirements of MGL Chapter 40, Section 4E, including summarized information about the programs and services offered by the Collaborative during the prior fiscal year, a discussion of the cost effectiveness of each program and service offered by SMEC, information regarding our governance and administration and a discussion of the progress made toward reaching our agency's stated goals and objectives.
-In addition, our FY21 Audited Financial Statements and Independent Auditor's report are attached and incorporated into this annual report.
+In addition, our FY22 Independent Audited Financial Statements are attached and the relevant figures are incorporated into this annual report.